Jacques deLisle

 Neysun Mahboubi

-Neysun A. Mahboubi is a Research Scholar of the Center for the Study of Contemporary China at the University of Pennsylvania, as well as a Lecturer in Law at Penn Law School.
-He hosts the CSCC Podcast, as well as the Law & Governance series co-sponsored by the Penn Program on Regulation.
-His primary research interests are in the areas of administrative law, comparative law, and Chinese law, and his current writing focuses on the development of modern Chinese administrative law.
-He has chaired the international committee of the ABA Section of Administrative Law & Regulatory Practice, advised both the Asia Foundation and the Administrative Conference of the United States on Chinese administrative procedure reform, and moderates the Comparative Administrative Law Listserv hosted by Yale Law School.
-He has taught at Princeton University’s School of Public & International Affairs, the University of Connecticut School of Law, and Yale Law School.
+Neysun Mahboubi is Director of the Penn Project on the Future of U.S.-China Relations at the University of Pennsylvania.
+Previously he was a Research Scholar of Penn’s Center for the Study of Contemporary China, and he continues to host the CSCC Podcast.
+His primary academic interests are in the areas of administrative law, comparative law, and Chinese law, and his current writing focuses on the development of modern Chinese administrative law.
+He frequently comments on Chinese law and policy developments and U.S.-China relations for various media outlets.
+He has taught at Penn Carey Law School, Princeton University’s School of Public & International Affairs, the University of Connecticut School of Law, and Yale Law School.

 PROJECT TEAM